In an already tight economy, SAP AG's earnings announcement pleased the SAP consulting and partner communities.

 SAP and Commerce One will continue to develop products jointly and improve the capabilities and functions of their current marketplace offering, according to Tarkoff.

-Meanwhile, independent SAP consultants are very excited about SAP's financial report,
+Meanwhile, independent SAP consultants are very excited about SAP's financial report, according to Craig Snyder, a SAP consultant specializing in the QM module of SAP.

 "I don't think a lot of us were surprised," Snyder said.
 "But, of course, remember that the first quarter results in 2000 were pretty disappointing.
 Many attribute this to SAP's slow roll-out of mySAP.com."